Get 5% of discount using the code

 eSIM technology for connected cars / Image: Freepik

-Advantages of eSIM in connected cars
+Advantages of eSIM-connected cars

 • Secure WiFi hotspot (provides TLS-encrypted connections)